You’ve lost that loving feeling!

 It’s simple to define, yet its effect on relationships and how to find a cure for it is far more complicated.
 “Snoring is a ‘big relationship divider,’” said Dr. Laura Berman, a relationship and sex therapist in Chicago.
 She said snoring creates frustration and resentment on both sides: the snorers, who can’t help it, and those suffering next to them.

-The result of snoring is low energy from not getting enough revitalizing sleep, which in turn makes both the snorer and the snorer’s partner grumpy, less communicative and both end up with less sexual energy.
+The result of snoring is low energy from not getting enough revitalizing sleep, which in turn makes both the snorer and the snorer’s partner grumpy, and less communicative, and both end up with less sexual energy.

 So what causes snoring, and how do you stop it?